memoization/OP-MK7-Plugin/README.md

 3. Open Rosalina Menu and enable **Plugin Loader**.

 *Some singleplayer / online codes only support NTSC regions.
-I don't plan to port these anytime soon as online will shutdown in a few days.
+I don't plan to port online codes because of the online shutdown.
 A digital download in North America region with v1.2 is recommended.*

-# Cheat List
+# Cheat Code List
 📁**Item Codes**
 <details>